Get exclusive member benefits & effect social change. Join Today

 In rare cases, a seroma may calcify.
 This will leave a hard knot in the seroma site.

 A seroma may drain externally onto your skin’s surface from time to time.
 The drainage should be clear or slightly bloody.
 If you begin experiencing the symptoms of an infection, the seroma may have developed into an abscess.
-You will need medical treatment for that.
-An abscess is unlikely to disappear on its own, and it may grow in size and become very uncomfortable.
-The infection may also make you very sick.

 You should also seek emergency medical attention if swelling causes the surgical incision to open up or if you notice pus draining from the incision site.

-Unfortunately, seromas can return.
-Your doctor may need to drain a seroma multiple times.
+Seromas may return and your doctor may need to drain a seroma multiple times.
 In some cases, your doctor may suggest removing the seroma entirely.
 This is accomplished with a very minor surgical procedure.

 Surgical drainage systems are used in some surgeries to prevent a seroma from developing.
 Before your procedure, however, you should discuss with your doctor the likelihood of developing a seroma and what they can do to help prevent it.